About Available Light Film Festival

 Made in the North Award

 Available Light Film Festival is thrilled to award cash prizes to the three best films by underrepresented filmmakers in our lineup.
-Canada Goose embraces diversity in all its forms and definitions, including technique and passion that transports storytelling to screen.
+YFS/ ALFF embraces diversity in all its forms and definitions, including technique and passion that transports storytelling to screen.
 The Made in the North Award is designed to advance the talent of Black, Indigenous, People of Colour, and LGBTQ2S+ Canadian filmmakers with a focus on those living in northern territories and regions of Canada.There are three categories:

 Available Light Audience Choice Awards